streamnative/tgip-cn/.github/ISSUE_TEMPLATE/episode.md

 - [ ] [Designer] Create an image for the episode and upload it to [image folder](https://github.com/streamnative/tgip-cn/tree/master/image).

+- [ ] [Designer] Create an image for promoting the episode and upload it to [image folder](https://github.com/streamnative/tgip-cn/tree/master/image).

 - [ ] [Coordinator] Publish an episode announcement with the following information to the following platforms.

   - Information: